arumugamlab/msamtools/README.md

 estimation of their relative abundances.
 In these situations, it is useful to keep track of the **unmapped** reads from the metagenome.

-If you do not have the number of unmapped reads handy, here is one way to estimate it using **summary** command (see Section **msamtools summary** for more details):
+If you would like to include the Unknown fraction in the profile, you should tell the profiler how many reads were originally sequenced.
+Then the profiler will estimate the unmapped reads based on how many reads are in the bam/sam file, and then use it in the profiling stage.

 ~~~
  # Get number of entries in the fwd fastq file = number of inserts
 lines=$(zcat sample1.1.fq.gz | wc -l)
 entries=$(expr $lines / 4)   # There are 4 lines per entry

-# Get number of inserts in the BAM file
-mapped=$(msamtools summary --count sample1.IGC.filtered.bam)

-# Get unmapped
-unmapped=$(expr $entries - $mapped)

-# Use unmapped in profiler
+ # Use total reads in profiler
-msamtools profile --label sample1 -o sample1.IGC.profile --unmapped=$unmapped sample1.IGC.filtered.bam
+msamtools filter -b -u -l 80 -p 95 -z 80 --besthit sample1.IGC.bam | msamtools profile --multi=proportional --label=sample1 -o sample1.IGC.profile.txt.gz -z--total=$entries -
 ~~~

 A full description is given below: